StrikerLynx/Obsidian-Theme-Chrome/README.md

 ## Obsidian Theme for Google Chrome

-This is obsidian theme based on the one from Notepad++ for Google Chrome
+This is my obsidian like theme based on the one from Notepad++ for Google Chrome

 ![](images/chrome_screenshot.png)